MetaBorgCube/metaborg-grace/README.md

 #### Future improvements:

- - Have the definition of a custom (and local) layout as part of SDF3 and supported by JSGLR - the question this custom layout interacts with other productions.
+ - Have the definition of a custom (and local) layout as part of SDF3 and supported by JSGLR - the question is how custom layout interacts with other productions.
- - Make layout constraints more declarative and part of SDF3 templates.
+ - Make layout constraints more declarative maybe combining their specifications with SDF3 templates.
- - Maybe change the general layout excluding newlines and have a custom layout that includes them (using it in productions that spam multiple lines) and see how it influences the current solution .
+ - Maybe change the general layout excluding newlines and have a custom layout that includes them (using it in productions that spam multiple lines) and see how it influences the current solution.
- - Integrate error recovery and the layout sensitive parser.
+ - Integrate error recovery and layout sensitive parsing.